Diuris: Description

 Orchids in the genus Diuris are terrestrial, perennial, deciduous, sympodial herbs, usually with a few inconspicuous, fine roots and one or two tubers lacking a protective sheath.
 The stem is short, erect and unbranched with a leaf-like cataphyll at each node.
 There are between one and ten grass-like leaves at the base of the plant.

 The inflorescence is a raceme with a few to many brightly coloured, resupinate flowers on a wiry stalk.
 The dorsal sepal is shorter but wider than two lateral sepals and forms a hood over the column.
 The long, narrow, lateral sepals hang like a pair of tails below the labellum.
 The petals are different from the sepals, having a narrow base with the main part widely expanded, in the form of donkey ears.
 As is usual in orchids, one petal is highly modified as the central labellum, differing markedly from the other petals and sepals.
 The labellum has three distinct parts with the central part folded and the lateral parts arranged on either side of the column, often spreading widely, sometimes with a scalloped or wavy edge.
 The column is short with narrow wings.
-Flowering time depends on species but most species flower between September and November.
+Flowering time depends on the species but most species flower between September and November.
 One of the earliest to flower, D. brumalis flowers in June and D. emarginata sometimes flowers as late as January.
 The fruit which follows flowering is a thin-walled, dehiscent capsule containing up to 100 winged seeds.